VOODOO FESTIVAL & AWUKUDAE ROYAL FESTIVAL, 13 days: Ghana, Togo & Benin

 Every 10th of January is a national celebration day in Benin, honouring traditional religion and all cults associated with it.
 Ouidah in particular is where dozens of voodoo ceremonies are held, calling thousands of adepts, traditional chiefs and fetish priests.

 Ouidah was conquered by the Dahomey army during the XVIII century to become one of the main slave ports.
 Today the town enjoys an Afro-Brazilian architecture, and the python temple faces the Catholic Cathedral.
 The laid back attitude of the locals blends in harmoniously with the thunder of the distant waves and the rhythm of the drums – a timeless atmosphere very well described by Bruce Chatwin in his book “The Vice-Roy of Ouidah”.
-On foot we visit the Python Temple and the Portuguese Fort, now a museum on the history of Ouidah and on the slave trade.
+On foot we visit the Python Temple and the Portuguese Fort, now a museum on the history of Ouidah and on the slave trade (presently under renovation).
 We then end our city tour by following the “slave road” to the beach, the point of “no return” where slaves used to board ships.

-As per the program of festivities, we will choose the best sites – the festival takes place in the entire region around Ouidah.
+As per the program of festivities, we will choose the best sites.
+The festival takes place in the entire region around Ouidah.

 We cross Lake Nokwe with a motorized boat and reach Ganvié, the largest and most beautiful African village on stilts.
 The approximately 25,000 inhabitants of the Tofinou ethnic group build their huts on teak stilts and cover the roofs with a thick layer of leaves.
 Fishing is their main activity.
 The village has managed to preserve its traditions and environment despite the long-lasting human presence in a closed setting; and the lake is not over-fished.
-Life unfolds each day around the canoes that all people manoeuvre with ease using brightly colored poles: men fish, women deliver goods to the market and children go to school and play.
+Life unfolds each day around the canoes that all people manage with ease using brightly colored poles: men fish, women deliver goods to the market and children go to school and play.

-We then move to Abomey where we visit the Royal Palace – its walls decorated with bas-reliefs representing symbols of the ancient Dahomey kings.
+We then move to Abomey where we visit the Royal Palace.
+Its walls decorated with bas-reliefs representing symbols of the ancient Dahomey kings.
 Now a museum listed on the Unesco World Heritage List, the palace displays items belonging to the ancient rulers: thrones, cult altars, statues, costumes and weapons.
 The Kingdom economy was for a long time based on the slave trade: a permanent state of war made it possible for the kings to capture thousands of prisoners whom they then sold as slaves.
 The royal army included a female troop famous for its boldness and aggressive fighting spirit.
 At the height of their power there were up to 4.000 women in the palace harem.
 In the middle of the royal courtyard there is a temple built with a mixture of clay, gold dust and human blood.
 A walk around the buildings helps the visitor to recall the past splendour of the court, a court who also proudly challenged the powerful armies coming to colonize the continent.

 In the afternoon, we discover old Taneka villages located on a mountain of the same name.
 The villages are made up of round houses, covered with a conical roof protected, at the top, by a terra cotta pot.
 The upper part of the village is inhabited by the young initiated and by the fetish priests who only cover themselves with a goat skin and always carry a long pipe.
-This tribe has been living on an archaeological site for centuries, in fact it looks as if the first inhabitants (from Kabye origins) moved to the mountain during the IX century.
+This tribe has been living on an archaeological site for centuries.
+It looks as if the first inhabitants (from Kabye origins) moved to the mountain during the IX century.
 Since then, other populations have joined thus forming a kind of melting-pot where, despite the fact that each group kept its own cults and initiation rites, common religious and political institutions have been defined.
 As we wander along alleys bordered by smooth stones, we may come across half naked men.
 The Taneka people believe that in order to “become” a man, it is necessary to combine time, patience and a lot of… blood from sacrificed animals.
-It actually is a lifetime process in the sense that life itself becomes a rite of passage, therefore life should not be conditioned by a “before” and an “after” but rather it follows a continuous path.
+It actually is a lifetime process in the sense that life itself becomes a rite of passage; therefore life should not be conditioned by a “before” and an “after” but rather it follows a continuous path.

 We enter the land of Somba & Tamberma who live in adobe fortified dwellings.
-The shape is like small medieval castles, they are one of the most beautiful examples of traditional African architecture.
-Their style impressed Le Corbusier vanguard architect that describe it as «sculptural architecture».
+The shape is like small medieval castles.
+They are one of the most beautiful examples of traditional African architecture.
+Their style impressed Le Corbusier vanguard architect that described it as «sculptural architecture».
 In fact, the houses are built by hand, layer of clay after layer, adding round mud balls and shaping them as per the plan of the house.
 A kind of sensual gesture mixing strength, care and beauty.
 Large shrines- of phallic form – at the entrance of their homes show their animistic believes.
 With the permission granted to us by the elders we enter their homes to better understand their way of life.
-Actually their houses are projections of their cosmology – the ground floor, with its darkness, represents death and is the place of the ancestors; the second floor, open to the sky, represents life and is the place where grandmothers keep babies until they “find out” which ancestor has come back as the new life – only then the baby will be allowed to come down from the terrace.
+Actually their houses are projections of their cosmology: the ground floor, with its darkness, represents death and is the place of the ancestors; the second floor, open to the sky, represents life and is the place where grandmothers keep babies until they “find out” which ancestor has come back as the new life; only then the baby will be allowed to come down from the terrace.
 All – family, food supplies and stock – are kept inside the fortified house, for safety reasons in case of attack by enemies.
 For centuries these populations have been seeking refuge on the Atakora Mountains to escape Muslim slave traders coming from the north.

-Half a day easy walking to discover Kabye and Moba villages living on Defale mountains to experience a spontaneous and friendly welcome
+Half a day easy walking to discover Kabye and Moba villages living on Defale mountains to experience a spontaneous and friendly welcome.

 Drive in the mountains will bring us to encounter the Kabye ethnic group.
-Kabye dwellings called «Soukala» are composed by several adobe huts joined by a wall – each dwelling is the domain of a patriarchal family.
+Kabye dwellings called «Soukala» are composed by several adobe huts joined by a wall.
+Each dwelling is the domain of a patriarchal family.
 In the villages located at the top of the mountains, women are potters using an ancestral technique without the wheel while men are blacksmiths still working iron with heavy stones instead of hammers and anvil as in the early down of Iron Age.
 We follow the process of shaping a hoe.

 In the evening, we arrive at the villages of Tem tribe to discover the fire dance.
 At the centre of the village a large fire lights up the silhouette of the participants.
-They dance to the hypnotic beat of the drums eventually leaping into the glowing embers, picking up burning coals, passing them over their bodies and even putting them in their mouths and swallowing them. all this without hurting themselves or showing any sign of pain.
+They dance to the hypnotic beat of the drums eventually leaping into the glowing embers, picking up burning coals, passing them over their bodies and even putting them in their mouths and swallowing them, all this without hurting themselves or showing any sign of pain.
 It’s difficult to explain such a performance.
 Is it matter of courage?
 Self-suggestion?
 Magic?
 Maybe it really is the fetishes that protect them from the fire.

 We will head southwards, with a stop on the way in Atakpame, a typical African town built on a hill where it is possible to find all the products coming from the nearby forests.
 Through their skilled work on small weaving looms, the men of the region make the large brightly coloured fabric called “Kente”.